 The results of a systematic review indicate Chinese herbal treatments may double the rate of pregnancies among women suffering from infertility, and there is research to suggest Chinese herbal remedies may be more effective than Western medical treatment in preventing the recurrence of endometriosis, as well as causing less side effects.

 Some traditional herbal remedies have potent active ingredients which may be equally powerful as pharmaceutical medicines.
 These ingredients may cause allergic reactions, could possibly interact with Western medication, and their purity cannot be reliably guaranteed, so it is crucial to consult with your medical professional before using a traditional Chinese remedy.

-Traditional Chinese Medicine can assist in relieving symptoms related to:
+TCM can assist in relieving symptoms related to:

 - Blood pressure

 - Hormonal imbalances

 During a typical session, many Traditional Chinese Medicine practitioners will start by inquiring about the state of your health, what ailments you might have experienced in the past, and the history of illnesses in your family.
 The practitioner will diagnose possible imbalances in qi by checking your pulse, examining your tongue, and looking for other physical signs of disharmony, such as your complexion.

 Your practitioner will then develop an individualised treatment plan that might include several modalities, such as acupuncture, cupping and herbal medicine.
 You will usually be offered advice about diet and nutrition, and additional practices such as tai chi might be recommended.
 TCM sessions vary in duration, but on average, they are estimated to take about 30-60 minutes.
 It might be possible to treat a minor complaint in just one or two sessions, but for more complex health concerns, a longer program of treatment may be recommended.